Relativistic Newtonian gravitation: Relativistic Physics

 so that

 i.e.

 and the precession angle is therefore

+Since $ GM/rc^2 = v^2/c^2$, $v$ the Newtonian velocity for circular orbits, the result can be interpreted as a correction given by the relativistic equation of motion, in a gravity field which is described by Newton law (in intrinsic coordinates).

+A ``relativistic'' ($O(GM/rc^2 $) correction to Newton law would result in an additional term, of the same order, in Eq. (\ref{perih}).
+On the contrary, such a correction would give a {\emph second order} contribution to time ticking and light bending; therefore, the perihelion precession, usually interpreted as \underline{the} test of GR (see e.g. Schiff \cite{schiff}), can be equally seen as the test of Newton law in intrinsic coordinates.

-Notice, in connection to MOND \cite{mond}, that the relativistic corrections appearing in the above equations for nearly circular orbits are $O(GM/rc^2)$ and that no effects $O(v^2/r)$ appear.
+Notice, in connection to MOND \cite{mond}, that the relativistic corrections appearing in the above equations have nothing to do with effects of order $O(v^2/r)$.
 In other words comparable velocities (e.g. Earth and orbiting HI lines), even at very different radii, have the same sort of relativistic corrections (with negligible effect in the second case).

-In conclusion, in static central gravity, GR effects are all given by relativistic effects on Newton gravity, corrected for the EP notion of time.
-This gives an alternative interpretation to the widespread statement (e.g. Schiff \cite{schiff} ) that the perihelion precession provides \underline{the} test of GR.
-The point is that time ticking and light bending only depend on the validity of the ``Newtonian'' assumptions 1) and 2) to the lowest order in $\epsilon$; on the contrary, the perihelion result would be affected by $\epsilon$ corrections to 1) and 2).

 \